genecell/PlanDrop/README.md

 # Install Claude Code (requires Node.js)
 npm install -g @anthropic-ai/claude-code

-# Login with your Max subscription (recommended over API key)
+# Login with your Anthropic subscription
 claude login

+# Note: if ANTHROPIC_API_KEY is set in your environment,
+# Claude Code will use it instead of your subscription login.
+# To use your subscription, unset it: unset ANTHROPIC_API_KEY

 # Or use the automated setup script:
 curl -sL https://raw.githubusercontent.com/genecell/PlanDrop/master/server/setup.sh | bash

+# Reload your shell to make plandrop-watch available
+source ~/.bashrc
 ```

 ### Step 2: Initialize Your Project (per project)